 Recruitment & Training

-The Gretna Police Department Training Academy is one of 19 academies in the state of Louisiana certified by the Peace Officers Standards and Training Council (POST).
-The Academy operates within the Operations Bureau and falls under the direction of Major Anthony Christiana.
-The Academy conducts basic training for new recruits as well as in-service training for members of the department and outside agencies.
-It is the goal of the academy to provide officers with top-notch training, enabling them to perform the duties of a law enforcement officer in a professional manner.
+The Gretna Police Department Training Academy is one of 27 academies in the state of Louisiana certified by the Peace Officers Standards and Training Council (POST).
+The Academy operates within our Operations Bureau.
+The Training Division conducts basic training for new recruits as well as in-service training for members of the department and outside agencies.
+It is the goal of the Training Division to provide officers with top-notch training, enabling them to perform the duties of a law enforcement officer in a professional manner.

 These are some of the subjects taught during basic training:

 – Criminal law, constitutional law, and motor vehicle laws

 – Firearms, including the revolver, semiautomatic pistol, and shotgun

 – Accident investigation and reporting